 The study population involved pregnant women of ages between 12 - 45 years who participated in a randomized community intervention.
-300 eligible pregnant women who visited the clinic had pregnancies confirmed with a -human chorionic gonadotropin urine test.
+Three hundred eligible pregnant women who visited the clinic had pregnancies confirmed with a β -human chorionic gonadotropin urine test.
+Persons were excluded from the study if the initial ANC screening detected that they had any haemoglobinopathy such as G6PD or sickle cell diseases.